Watch exclusive first-look clip from BBC's adaptation of 'Normal People'

-BBC and Hulu’s adaptation of Sally Rooney’s bestselling novel Normal People is almost here – and now you can watch an exclusive first-look clip.
+BBC and Hulu’s adaptation of Sally Rooney’s bestselling novel Normal People is almost here – and now you can watch a first-look clip from the upcoming series.

 -